 In times of trouble and adversity, no matter what traditional customs, faith, culture, language, or political views we follow.
 The truth is that the people can 'all' share a common purpose standing beneath our flag.

 We're united together, despite any superficial differences that there may appear to be.
 Many would say that the UK flag code represents some of this.

 Even so, our country's flag is one taken for granted for too long and largely ignored in some circles.
 It constantly surprises many patriotic individuals why few children get taught about it in schools.

-It is not uncommon to meet British people who do not know the origins and history of our nation's emblem.
+It is not uncommon to meet some British people who do not know the origins and history of our nation's emblem.
 Indeed, how many UK citizens truthfully know the correct way to fly the Union Jack Flag?